ibis-project/ibis/docs/why_ibis.md

 out-of-core execution.

 Ibis syntax is similar to `pandas` syntax, but it isn't a drop-in replacement.
-Check out our [Ibis for Pandas Users guide](./ibis-for-pandas-users.ipynb) if you'd like to give Ibis a try!
+Check out our [Ibis for pandas Users guide](./ibis-for-pandas-users.ipynb) if you'd like to give Ibis a try!

 ## `sqlalchemy` and `sqlglot`